 This section primarily uses data from the Australian Institute of Health and Welfare’s (AIHW) National Drug Strategy Household Survey (NDSHS), and the Australian Secondary Students’ Alcohol and Drug (ASSAD) survey.
 As with all survey data, estimates are subject to sampling error.
 Relative standard errors for many of the estimates in this section are available in data tables produced by the AIHW, or can be supplied on request.

-2.3.1 Self-reported consumption among adult smokers
+2.3.1 Self-reported consumption among adults who smoke

 Hill D and Gray N. Patterns of tobacco smoking in Australia.
 Medical Journal of Australia, 1982; 1:23-5.
 Available from: https://pubmed.ncbi.nlm.nih.gov/7062879/